Qumulo/docs/administrator-guide/qumulo-core/configuring-prometheus-grafana-metrics-api.md

 {% include content-reuse/openmetrics-api-introduction.md %}

-This section describes how you can configure Prometheus&mdash;an open-source time-series database and collection system&mdash;to connect to the Qumulo API and poll its data at regular intervals.
-It also describes how you can use Grafana&mdash;an open-source analytics tool&mdash;to create dashboards with graphs and data that you can use to monitor the health of your Qumulo cluster, generate alerts, and improve your capacity statistics.
+This section describes how to configure Prometheus&mdash;an open-source time-series database and collection system&mdash;to connect to the Qumulo API and poll its data at regular intervals.
+It also describes how to use Grafana&mdash;an open-source analytics tool&mdash;to create dashboards with graphs and data that you can use to monitor the health of your Qumulo cluster, generate alerts, and improve your capacity statistics.

 {% include important.html content="To use the OpenMetrics API, you you must configure your cluster to emit metrics without authentication.
 If your cluster isn't configured for this, open a request at [Qumulo Care](https://care.qumulo.com/hc/en-us/requests/new)." %}

 ## Installing and Configuring Prometheus
-The following steps explain how you can install and configure Prometheus.
+The following steps explain how to install and configure Prometheus.

 1. Download the `.tar.gz` file from the [Prometheus download page](https://prometheus.io/download/#prometheus).